-Finally the king commanded him to capture the sister of the seven giants (chakras).
+Finally the king commanded him to capture the sister of the seven giants.
 The fisherman succeeded in this too, and on their return, the giantess killed the king.

 Now the fisherman became king, and no one tried to take his pretty wife from him again.

-The Ashlad observed three girls dressed like swans soar through the air and land.
+The Ashlad observed that three girls that were dressed like swans soared through the air and landed.
 Taking off their feathers, they danced about the meadow.
 He silently took their feathery robes, and then told the girls that he would return them only if one of them would marry him.
-The youngest, Maid Leena, agreed.
+The youngest agreed.

 A man put a dime's worth of stinging salve on his donkey's tail to make it go.
 Then he had to get twenty cent's worth for himself, in order to catch his runaway donkey.
-Maybe you have to run later, if you take to artificial means.
-Be as frivolous as you can, without risking a bit.
-That could help.
 (AT 1682*)